matwilso/matwilso.github.io/_posts/gpt-sim.md

 "Everybody off the deck!", a droid comes running across the street, "Get inside!".
 They look over, confused, as the supports start creaking.
 The deck drops, comes to a halt a few feet lower.
-Enough of them react soon enough to get inside, with only a few being knocked to the deck floor with minor bruises and sprained wrists.*
+Enough of them react soon enough to get inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*

-There are thousands of videos of structural failures, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse) happening on YouTube.
+There are thousands of videos of structural failures on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
 Maybe the full scenario isn't realistic, but a learned model that has integrated so much knowledge could likely see and predict things better than an average person.